JasxnNg/Systems-Game/DEVLOG.md

 2024-01-11 Finished Rock Paper Scissors
 In class, I finished writing the rock paper scissors function.
 I also edit some things server-side in order to be able to run rock paper scissors, but I didn't finish.
 Spent 30 minutes.
 At home, I finished editing the server and started thinking of more games to possibly implement.
 Spent 20 minutes.
 Total time: ~50 minutes

+2024-01-14 Removed unnecessary code/comments
+I cleaned up some stuff that was unnecessary for the final version, like comments that were just personal notes.
+I also added more files to the gamefiles directory.
+Total time: ~30 minutes

 Jason Ng:

 2024-01-03 11:32 PM Reformatted devlog